China Communications Construction Company: U.S. sanctions

-CCCC is active in dredging projects in areas under dispute in the South China Sea, highway-building in Xinjiang, and building naval logistics installations at Gwadar Port.
 In August 2020, the United States Department of Commerce placed several CCCC subsidiaries on the Bureau of Industry and Security's Entity List for their construction work to militarize artificial islands in the South China Sea.
 The same month, the United States Department of Defense released the names of additional “Communist Chinese military companies” operating directly or indirectly in the United States.
 CCCC was included on the list.
 In November 2020, Donald Trump issued an executive order prohibiting any American company or individuals from owning shares in companies, including CCCC, that the U.S. Department of Defense has listed as having links to the People's Liberation Army.
 In December 2020, the United States Department of Commerce added CCCC itself to the Entity List.